jweiland-net/events2/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

 If you have defined a detail page, you should also set pidOfListPage to have proper links back to the list view of event records.

-.. _showOnlyNextEvent:
+.. _mergeRecurringEvents:

-showOnlyNextEvent
+mergeRecurringEvents
-"""""""""""""""""
+""""""""""""""""""""
-If you have recurring events, this option will only show the next date of the events instead of all following dates.
+If you have recurring events, this option will group event records and will only show the next date of the events instead of all following dates.

 .. _userGroup: